 As Martha and the Muffins they sent a tape to New York journalist Glenn O’Brien, who referred them to the fledgeling DinDisc label.
 This led to the release of their debut single, Insect Love.

 Their second single, Echo Beach (1980) was their most successful.
 Charming and catchy with reverby keyboards, a jazzy saxophone and an unornamented vocal from Martha, the single shot up the British charts.

-The band recorded follow-up singles and a few albums at England’s Manor Studio, but three years after Echo Beach, Martha & The Muffins comprised only singer Martha Johnson and guitarist Mark Gane.
+The band recorded follow-up singles and a few albums at England’s Manor Studio, but three years after Echo Beach, Martha & The Muffins comprised only singer Martha Johnson and guitarist Mark Gane (who were now a couple).
 As the band’s core songwriting duo, they’d officially rechristened themselves M+M, but played it safe by putting both names on the cover of their album Danseparc.